Best VPN for Windows | How to Use & Setup a VPN on Windows

 - Bypass Censorship – Content limitations set by governments, workplaces, and schools can easily be bypassed by using a secure and powerful VPN service.

-If you are a little tech-savvy, you probably do know that Windows 10 does come with a trove of privacy issues.
+Windows 10 does come with a trove of privacy issues.
 The information synchronization with Microsoft servers, the addition of the Cortana assistant, and integrated advertising help in personalizing your experience.

 So, without further ado, look at the list of the best VPN for Windows I complied, based on reliability, performance, support, server availability, privacy, and features.